DylanAlloy/UnicornBreakfast/README.md

 # Requirements

-  This was tested on Ubuntu 14.04 (due to Ansible reqs and me going the path of least resistence as I'm familiar with Ubuntu) after upgrading the system with recent packages:
+  This was tested on Ubuntu 14.04 (due to Ansible reqs) after upgrading the system with recent packages:

   <b>at least 4GB of RAM total + at least a 4-core CPU or 2 w/ hyperthreading.
 We're working with a somewhat large db and you'll want a quick interface.</b>